jasper-zanjani/notes/azure/azure.md

 # Microsoft Azure
 ## Storage
+#### CDN
+There are 4 products available within Azure CDN:
+  1. Azure CDN Standard from Microsoft, which does not offer dynamic site acceleration (DSA) (cf. Azure Front Door Service)
+  2. Azure CDN Standard from Akamai
+  3. Azure CDN Standard from Verizon
+  4. Azure CDN Premium from Verizon, for which caching is configured using a rules engine.
-#### Importing data into Azure using Import/Export service
+#### Import/Export service
-Import/Export
+Import/Export service allows the physical shipment of disks to Azure for import.
+1. Procure 2.5-inch SATA or 3.5-inch HDD disks.
-1. Install **Azure Import/Export tool**.
+2. Install **Azure Import/Export tool** on the disks.
 This requires a Windows computer with .NET Framework and BitLocker.
 There are two versions: Version 1 is recommended for **blob storage**, and Version 2 is recommended for **Files storage**.
-2. Prepare drives using the tool.
+3. Prepare drives using the tool.
 The first session requires several parameters, including **destination storage account key**, **BitLocker key**, and log directory.
-3. Create an import job through Azure portal..
+4. Create an import job through Azure portal..
 This requires a Windows computer with .NET Framework and BitLocker.

 ## Backup
 Azure Backup can backup both Azure VMs and on-premises Windows machines